Single embryo transfer vs. double embryo transfer

 Cons of DET

 According to the Centers for Disease Control (CDC), twins have a higher incidence of medical complications compared to singletons, including pre-term delivery (65% in twins, compared to 14% in singletons), low birth weight (57% vs. 9%) and very low birth weight (9% vs. 2%).
-These complications often lead to neonatal intensive care after birth, which may create extra challenges for international/out of town IPs.
+These complications often lead to neonatal intensive care after birth, which may create extra challenges for international/out-of-town IPs.
 Multiples also have a higher rate of permanent, sometimes severe, disabilities, including long-term respiratory and gastrointestinal problems, vision issues, cerebral palsy, other neurological damage, and even death.
 Because of the potential complications, twins rarely result in the “two for one” cost some intended parents may hope for.